SC-MX02/IPTV-BD/README.md

-# 📺 IPTV Bangladesh & International
+# 📺 IPTV Bangladesh 🇧🇩

 [![Status](https://img.shields.io/badge/Status-Online-brightgreen.svg)]()
 [![Channels](https://img.shields.io/badge/Channels-Multi--Language-blue.svg)]()
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)]()

-A curated list of live TV channels focusing on Bangladeshi (BD) and International networks.
+A curated list of live TV channels focusing on Bangladeshi (BD) networks.
 This playlist is provided for educational and personal use.

 ## 🚀 Quick Link
 To use this playlist, copy and paste the link below into IPTV player [![]()🔗Crickfy TV](https://cricfy.to/download/)